Em-Seriki/Aspose.Slides-Documentation/README.md

-This repository contains Aspose.Slides Product Family documentation.
+This repository contains documentation for Aspose.Slides Product Family.

 [Aspose.Slides for .NET Documentation](net)